-North Korea fires two short-range missiles, second test in a week
+North Korea fires two short-range missiles in second test in a week

 After Thursday’s launch, South Korea’s military said it had stepped up monitoring and security in case of another launch, and was working with the United States to get additional information on the missiles involved.

-A spokeswoman for the South’s presidential Blue House said President Moon Jae-in’s national security adviser, Chung Eui-yong, was closely monitoring the situation through a video conference with the military.
+A spokeswoman for the Blue House said President Moon Jae-in’s national security adviser, Chung Eui-yong, was closely monitoring the situation through a video conference with the military.

 Reuters could not immediately reach U.S. officials to seek comment.

 Japan’s defense ministry said it had not detected any ballistic missile in its territorial waters or exclusive economic zone and saw no direct impact on security.
+North Korea has test-fired rockets over Japanese territory in the past.

 Kusong is about 40 km (25 miles) north of the site of a medium-range Rodong missile base on North Korea’s west coast, said the Center for Strategic International Studies, a Washington-based think tank.